Anti-Depression – Yoga and its Healing Agents- A Natural Way of Gaining A Positive Mind-Set

 practices to influence the flow of energy through your body.
 One such exercise that is beneficial

 for people struggling with depression and anxiety is Bhramari Pranayama, Humming Bee Breath.

-Sitting cross legged, close your eyes and relax the whole body.
-Bringing both hands to sides of
+Sitting cross-legged, close your eyes and relax the whole body.
+Bringing both hands to the sides of

 your head, use your index or middle fingers to plug your ears.
 Do not insert fingers into your ears,

 simply use them to close the flaps and block any sound from outside of you.
 Bring your attention,